conflux-fans/pos-pool/contract/README.md

 * Support both Conflux Core and eSpace
 * Support participation in Conflux on-chain parameters voting and community governance voting

-This project uses `hardhat` to compile and test the contract.

 ## Intro

 All contracts are in the `contracts` directory.